-My work focuses on human-centric robotic applications in which the robots can learn new skills by interacting with the end-users.
-From a machine learning perspective, the challenge is to acquire skills from only few demonstrations and interactions, with strong generalization demands.
-It requires: 1) the development of models that can exploit the structure and geometry of the acquired data in an efficient way; 3) the development of adaptive control techniques that can exploit the learned task variations and coordination patterns, and the development of intuitive interfaces to acquire meaningful demonstrations.
+My work focuses on human-centered robotics applications in which the robots can acquire new skills from only few demonstrations and interactions.
+It requires the development of models that can exploit the structure and geometry of the acquired data in an efficient way, the development of optimal control techniques that can exploit the learned task variations and coordination patterns, and the development of intuitive interfaces to acquire meaningful demonstrations.